cocos/cocos-docs/en/advanced-topics/jsb/swig/tutorial/index.md

 }
 ```

-Generate bindings, look at the binding code
+After generate bindings, the binding code is as follows:

 ```c++
 #if USE_MY_FEATURE // NOTE THAT, all binding code of MyFeatureObject is wrapped by USE_MY_FEATURE macro